 timedatectl set-local-rtc 0

 As with the previous command, there is no confirmation that the change has applied.
-You need to verify the change manually by using the
+Verify the change manually with the

 Set Time, Date Timezone in Ubuntu Older Versions From Command Line